ibm-cloud-docs/hp-virtual-servers/connect_vs.md

    ![Defining a new virtual server instance](image/hpvs_define.jpg "Defining a new virtual server instance")

    *Figure 1.
 Defining a new virtual server instance*
-2. In the **SSH -> Auth** category, specify the file that contains the private SSH key.
+2. In the **SSH->Auth** category, specify the file that contains the private SSH key.

    ![Providing the private SSH key for authentication](image/hpvs_ssh_auth.jpg "Providing the private SSH key for authentication")